Self-compassion: Mindfulness and related skills in acceptance and commitment therapy

-Acceptance and commitment therapy utilizes behavior change process, mindfulness and acceptance process.
+Acceptance and commitment therapy (ACT) utilizes behavior change process, mindfulness and acceptance process.
 ACT, involves non-judgmental awareness and openness to cognitive sensation an emotional experiences.
 It also promotes exposure to previously avoided situations that have caused anxiety in order to promote acceptance.
 The avoidant behavior is treated by having clients observing their thoughts and accepting that their thoughts are not necessarily harmful.
 In general ACT strategies are customized to fit each participant so they obtain psycho-education, problem solving skills and psychological flexibility.
 Mindfulness and acceptance exercises and skills facilitate the behavioral changes necessary for its user to pursue a life that they feel is vital and meaningful.
 Various sources have indicated that acceptance and commitment therapy overlaps with Neff's conceptualization of self compassion particularly ACT's relational frame theory.
-The basic theories and concepts underlining ACT, may be relevant and have shown to be parallels and hold similarities found in self-compassion The first is ACT's perspective and Neff's concept of self-kindness are both linked to self-acceptance.
+The basic theories and concepts underlining ACT, may be relevant and have shown to be parallels and hold similarities found in self-compassion.
+The first is that both ACT's perspective and Neff's concept of self-kindness are linked to self-acceptance.
 Acceptance of one's painful experiences and hurt is related to kindness to one's self.
-Second Neff's conceptualization of self-compassion and ACT both emphasize mindfulness, which is practiced in ACT through the concepts of defusion, acceptance, contact with the present moment and the self as a context.
+Second, both Neff's conceptualization of self-compassion and ACT emphasize mindfulness, which is practiced in ACT through the concepts of defusion, acceptance, contact with the present moment and the self as a context.
 Defusion is also used in self-compassion as a means of allowing self-criticisms to pass through the mind without believing, proving them wrong or engaging in a stance to make these thoughts workable.
 In a study conducted by Yadavaia, Hayes & Vilardaga, 2014 test the efficacy of an ACT approach to self-compassion as compared to a waitlist control, the study showed that ACT interventions led to a large increase in self-compassion and psychopathology compared to the waitlist control at post-treatment and two months post intervention.